 I also write traditional Regency romances as Mary Kingswood.
 More details here.

 I read a lot of fantasy and a little of other genres too.
-You can find the books I’ve read and my reviews on Goodreads here.
-I also post my reviews on this blog.
+You can find all the books I’ve read and my reviews on Goodreads under my Pauline M Ross name here.
+I also post my sff reviews on this blog.

 My archived reviews, including mystery and general fiction, plus some random essays, are at Pauline’s Fantasy Reviews.